MarkvanMents/docs/content/refguide/text-area.md

 #### 2.6.1 Grow Automatically

-{{% alert type="info" %}}The grow automatically property does not impact the behavior of native mobile pages.
+{% hint style="info" %}The grow automatically property does not impact the behavior of native mobile pages.
 On iOS, the text area will always grow automatically
 {{% /alert %}}

 This property defines whether the text area grows automatically depending on the amount of text in it.